LiterallyTheOne/atmega32_lab/docs/session_4.md

 `MCUCR` stands for `MCU Control Register`.
 `ISC` stands for `Interrupt Sense Control`.
+It basically controls when should an Interrupt occur.
+As you can see we can config our Interrupt to happen in different situations.

 | bit           | 7   | 6   | 5   | 4   | 3     | 2     | 1     | 0     |
 |---------------|-----|-----|-----|-----|-------|-------|-------|-------|